gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 any other type of chunks coming from the remote peer will be silently discarded.

-In ENCRYPTED state the SCTP Endpoints MUST validate the INIT/INIT-ACK parameters, thus the Client will send an EVALID chunk that will contain exatly the same list as Crypto Engines as previously sent in CRYPT option of INIT chunk and in the same order.
+In ENCRYPTED state the SCTP Endpoints MUST validate the INIT/INIT-ACK parameters, thus the Client will send an EVALID chunk that will contain exactly the same list as Crypto Engines as previously sent in CRYPT option of INIT chunk and in the same order.

 When the Server will receive EVALID, it will compare the list of Crypto Engines